mriyazashliya03/Heart-Disease-Prediction-using-Patient-Data/README.md

 This project uses patient medical data to build and evaluate machine learning models for predicting heart disease, aiming to support early diagnosis and improve healthcare decision-making.

+Project Overview

+Heart disease is the leading cause of death worldwide.
+This project builds a Machine Learning pipeline to:

+- *Analyze* patient health data and identify cardiovascular risk factors
+- *Predict* whether a patient has cardiovascular disease
+- *Visualize* insights through an interactive Streamlit dashboard
+- *Provide* risk assessment and medical recommendations

 ##  Dataset Description

 The project uses the Cleveland Heart Disease dataset, which contains clinical data of patients.